-Future Of Key Farming Research Uncertain As 2/3 Of USDA Staff Say They Won't Move
+Scientists Desert USDA As Agency Relocates To Kansas City Area

 The department did not immediately respond to explain the difference, though the employees' union has reported high rates of "retirements, employees securing new jobs, and employees choosing to be terminated."
 A statement last month from three Democratic senators said that ERS had a vacancy rate of 20% and NIFA had a vacancy rate of 26.4%.

-NIFA provides grants for research on agriculture-related science, and the ERS conducts research and analysis on topics such as outlooks on major crops and livestock, how much food is going to cost, and whether U.S. households will be food secure.
+NIFA provides grants for research on agriculture-related science, and the ERS conducts research and analysis on topics such as outlooks on major crops and livestock, how much food is going to cost and whether U.S. households will be food secure.

 It's not yet clear whether the research agencies will be located in Kansas or Missouri, according to The Kansas City Star.